One Lord, One Faith, One Baptism (Ephesians 4:5)

 Who should be baptized?
 We practice believer’s baptism (Acts 2:38, 8:12).
 For the purposes of MBC Membership, If you were baptized as an infant, we would ask that you be baptized as a mindful believer.
 A candidate for baptism should be able to:

-- Communicate the content of the gospel as well as an expression of faith in Jesus Christ for salvation.
+- Communicate the gospel as well as an expression of faith in Jesus Christ.

-- Evidence godly sorrow over sin, followed by repentance which leads to the fruit of the Spirit.
+- Show evidence of godly sorrow over sin and repentance which leads to the fruit of the Spirit.
+(Gal 5:22-23)

-- Demonstrate a willingness to turn away from the world and instead live a life keeping God’s commands and loving God’s church (1 John 2:15-17; 5:1-5).
+- Demonstrate a willingness to turn away from worldly things and live a life abiding and celebrating God’s commands, His testimony about his Son Jesus and loving others as God loves us.
+(1 John 2:15-17; 5:1-12, Matt.
+22:37-39).